by Chandra Muzaffar.

 In this regard, the Malaysian parliament took an important step forward in April 2012 by accepting the proposal from a parliamentary select committee to allocate funds to political parties based on the quantum of seats secured by a party in the general election.
 If political parties draw their funds from an independent public institution directly responsible to parliament and the state assemblies, the scope for electoral corruption may be reduced.
 Wealthy individuals and corporations may not be in a position to influence elections and politics.
 However, public funding of party and electoral politics need not preclude private financing of political party activities provided it is governed by strict rules of accountability and disclosure.

+To ensure accountability, it may be necessary to register political parties under a separate law.
+At the moment, they are governed by the Societies Act which covers a whole spectrum of civil society entities.
+A law that is specific to political parties will also help to define their roles and responsibilities--- including how they are funded---in a more transparent manner.
 This has become even more urgent today because the forces that shape the role of a political party and its electoral performance are no longer confined to the domestic arena.
 There are actors beyond our shores who have no qualms about sticking their noses into our politics.
 Sometimes their local clients invite them to interfere in our affairs.
 I had a taste of this in 1999 when I was Deputy President of an opposition party, Parti Keadilan Nasional, now Parti Keadilan Rakyat.

 A few weeks before the 1999 General Election an emissary of the infamous Zionist currency speculator, George Soros, came to see me in my office in Petaling Jaya about an alleged request from the de facto leader of Keadilan for funding for the party in the Election.
 Apparently, the de facto leader’s trusted aide had got in touch with the Zionist media mogul, Rupert Murdoch, on his boss’s behalf, about financial assistance for the party.
 Murdoch in turn had passed on the request to his friend, Soros, who had sent the emissary on his behalf.